thuhcsi/NeuFA/readme.md

 ### Please read this first

-> Well, it would be a superise to me if NeuFA (or any other FA model) predicts some insane boundaries.
+> Well, it would not be a superise to me if NeuFA (or any other FA model) predicts some insane boundaries.
 >
 > Like the paper said, the 50 ms tolerance accuracy of NeuFA is 95% at word level.
 It seems to be high.
 But in practice, for a sentence with 20 phonemes in example.
 The possibilty that there is a phoneme with a predicted boundary 50ms biased from the ground-truth is `1 - .95 ^ 20 = 64.15%`.
 Similarly, the possibilty that there is a phoneme with a predicted boundary 100ms biased from the ground-truth is `1 - .98 ^ 20 = 33.24%`.